 - Click on Reset settings

 If up until now you were not able to remove Chrome extensions, we hope that the above fixes have helped you remove them.
-If the fixes worked for you, do upvote this blog, drop in your suggestions in the comments section below and don’t forget to follow us on YouTube and Facebook.
+If the fixes worked for you, do upvote this blog, drop in your suggestions in the comments section below.
+Follow us on social media – Facebook, Instagram and YouTube.